altocodenl/cell/readme.md

 A bit messy, but quite compact!
 There's a few things that are worth noting about the text representation above:

-- There is a single line per simple value.
+- There is a single line per single value.
 - The paths of multiple values go from left to right, for example: `users 1 name`, `users 1 age`.
 - The value is the rightmost element in each line.